 - There are accessibility issues, with cabins reached exclusively by footpaths through the woods.

-- Departures are on Saturdays by 11am.
+- Departures are on Saturdays before 11am.

 Cabins are first made available to the SCF community, then to a waitlist that has been growing over the past year, and finally to selections from open applications.
 We try to schedule guests we think would enjoy meeting and sharing the land, so let us know about your interests and how social / solitary you might want to be.